Thomas Overton Moore: After the governorship

 In January 1864, Moore's term as governor ended, and he was succeeded by Henry Watkins Allen.
-He returned to his plantation, but was soon forced to flee upriver by the Red River Campaign, soldiers of which burned the plantation in May.
-After the Civil War, he fled into Mexico to escape arrest, and subsequently to Havana.
+He returned to his plantation but was soon forced to flee upriver by the Red River Campaign, soldiers of which burned the plantation in May.
+After the Civil War, he fled to Mexico to escape arrest, and subsequently to Havana.
 From Havana, Moore applied for a pardon.
 Moore's application for pardon was delivered by hand to Andrew Johnson by William Tecumseh Sherman.
 He eventually returned to Louisiana after being pardoned by Andrew Johnson on January 15, 1867.
 His lands were restored to him, in part through the influence of Sherman, and he left politics, spending the rest of his life rebuilding his livelihood.
 He died in 1876 near Alexandria, Louisiana.

 Moore's Civil War-era residence from 1862 through 1863 — the oldest Louisiana governor's mansion still in existence at the time — was destroyed by an intentionally set fire on July 14, 2016.